Chances are good that an overgrown mess is hiding behind your garage door.

 1. Clear the clutter

-First, gather supplies like garbage bags, empty boxes or bins, or perhaps a small Dumpster.
+First, gather garbage bags, empty boxes or bins — or perhaps a small dumpster.

 Then get rid of items that are no longer used or needed, and ask yourself whether you really need to keep any items that weren’t used in the past 12 months.